Find Teaching Schools

 • American Indian Studies Professor

 There were about 7,100 jobs for Anthropology and Archeology Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 700 new jobs for Anthropology and Archeology Professor by 2026.
-The BLS estimates 600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.

 undefined